vwvw/Ethereum-RingCT/README.md

 # Ring Confidential Transaction (RingCT) in an Ethereum Smart Contract

-### This was part of a research project.
+### This is part of a research project.
 Not to be used in production!

 This repository contains two part: